 St. Joseph, Missouri

-Let’s dive deeper into what’s in St. Joseph water.
+Let’s look closer at what’s in St. Joseph water.

 - Bromodichloromethane – Potential effect: Cancer